Cave Temples of Badami- Masterpieces of Chalukya Temple Art

 The image shows a beautifully carved relief on the ceiling of the

-The image shows an interior view of Cave – 1.
-At the far end, it shows the entrance to the
+The image shows an inside view of Cave – 1.
+At the far end is the entrance to the